 "It's really hard to see a family struggle with seeing their child have cancer," he said.
 "There's really nothing you can compare it to because it's one of the most awful experiences a parent can go through."

-Mohamed has pledged to shave his head every year until a cure for cancer is
+Mohamed has pledged to shave his head every year until a cure for cancer is found.

 An eclectic group joined Mohamed and Lienau.
 They included five members of the Moraga Police Department, led by Chief Bob Priebe, nine staff members from Pennini's restaurant and several Campolindo High students.